 Peter Fortunato is an award winning writer, performer, ceremony maker, visual artist, and teacher.
-He is the author of four books of poetry: Entering the Mountain, Late Morning: New and Selected Poems, Letters to Tiohero, and A Bell or a Hook, as well as a book for children, Color Me Earth.
+He is the author of four books of poetry: Entering the Mountain, Late Morning: New and Selected Poems, Letters to Tiohero, and A Bell or a Hook, as well as a book for children, Color Me Earth, and the author of the novel, Carnevale.
 He lives in Ithaca, NY, where he maintains a private counseling practice specializing in hypnosis.

 Praise for Entering the Mountain: